-HOME program income received during the program year totaled \$775,770.36, including recaptured funds, and can be broken down into the following amounts for repayment of housing activity loans:
+HOME program income received during the program year totaled \$698,309.74, including recaptured funds, and can be broken down into the following amounts for repayment of housing activity loans:

-- \$379,362.98 Owner Occupied Rehab and Down Payment Assistance Loans Paid Off, including the City of Largo - \$395,860.78 Multi Financial/Covey Financial Portfolio Repayments, including the City of Largo - \$546.60 Other Interest and Fees
+- \$375,226.11 Owner Occupied Rehab and Down Payment Assistance Loans Paid Off, including the City of Largo - \$323,083.63 Multi Financial/Covey Financial Portfolio Repayments, Affordable Rental Housing Development Program, including the City of Largo

-During FY 22-23, HOME funds were expended on down payment assistance activities, homeowner rehabilitation/reconstruction activities, and rental activities and administration of HOME programs.
-Program income was expended on activities funded with FY22-23 HOME funds, as it became available on these projects.
-Ten (10) percent of HOME program income was expended on administration.
-Characteristics of households that benefitted from HOME expenditures on completed activities, including program income, were as follows:
+During FY 23-24, \$581,208.71 in HOME funds were expended on down payment assistance activities and administration of HOME programs including homeowner rehabilitation/reconstruction activities and rental activities. \$125,000.10 I Program income was expended on activities funded with FY23-24 HOME funds, as it became available on these projects.